nixcloud/pankat/README.md

 ## programming

-* rework md5 and article re-creation;
+* make everything lazy, rework md5 and article re-creation, rework rsync, rework fsnotify checks on all files
 * add channel to inject updated documents notifications
+  * asdf
 * each article must know the source file it was generated from to listen for updates

 * REST